 This space, built during Sri Aurobindo's 125th Birth Anniversary, is dedicated to the Community of Auroville for its meetings, rehearsals, programmes, etc. As the main welcoming space at the entrance of the Bharat Nivas, it has been designed for and will house the future reception of The Pavilion of India.

 CENTRE OF INDIAN STUDIES

-The space formerly used by the Auroville Town Planning Service, is now the Centre of Indian Studies, where the library that houses one of the most interesting collection of the books on Indian Philosophy, Culture and Arts.
+The space formerly used by the Auroville Town Planning Service, is now the Centre of Indian Studies, where the library that houses one of the most interesting collections of the books on Indian Philosophy, Culture and Arts.
 This is also the space where some of the workshops, talks by eminent speakers and regular Bharat Nivas Group meetings are held.
 This also provides a study area for researchers to work and also regular Sanskrit language classes are conducted for groups of Aurovilians.